Here are a few questions and answers that may help you when considering artworks to enter in the prize.

 What kind of artworks can I enter?

-Works accepted are 2D works that include drawings, prints, paintings, textiles and mixed media.
-3D works that include ceramics and sculpture.
-Artworks not accepted include photography, film, video, sound, performance and installation artworks.
+Artworks accepted are 2-D artworks including drawings, prints, paintings, textiles and mixed-media.
+(Photographs can be included as part of a mixed-media artwork, but singular photography is not acceptable.)
+And 3-D artworks that include sculpture, ceramics and mixed-media.
+Artworks not accepted include singular photography, film, video, sound, performance and installation artworks.

-How do I enter the 2017 Blacktown City Art Prize?
+I live overseas.
+Can I enter the 2018 Blacktown City Art Prize?